 Electric Log Splitter

-Things to Consider When Buying a Log Splitter
+Things To Consider When Buying a Log Splitter

 The most important feature in choosing a log splitter is the safety control.
 Make sure there is a safety lock in place and regularly check the safety mechanisms to ensure it’s working properly.

-A: A log splitter can save you a lot of time because the job gets done in seconds.
+Log splitters can save you a lot of time because the job gets done in seconds.
 You are able to split wood with less effort compared to an ax or a hatchet.
 Also, using a log splitter is way safer than using an ax, as it has a mechanical operation that does not require a lot of motion on your part.

 Q: Should I get a log splitter with one-handed or two-handed operation?